-The typeface, originally named Afisha Serif, was commissioned by eponymous publishing house in 2005, and has been used in Afisha, Afisha Mir, Afisha Eda magazines, as well as books and tour guides.
+The typeface, originally named Afisha Serif, was commissioned by eponymous publishing house in 2005, and has been used in Afisha, Afisha Mir, Afisha Eda magazines, as well as books and travel guides.
 Later versions of Afisha Serif included extended Latin set, Caption and Display styles.

 The release of Gauge Type Family includes significantly more styles and glyphs.